electrumsv/electrumsv-node/README.md

 as Regtest blockchains.
 If we had the ability to do so, we would prevent them from running as any other blockchain.
 Do not bother us with your questions or problems related to non-Regtest usage.

+* You must be using 64-bit Python 3.7 or 3.8.
+* You must be using Windows, MacOS or Linux.
+* You must have the latest version of the `pip` package.

+To update `pip`:

+    > python3 -m pip install --upgrade pip

-To install:
+To install `electrumsv-node`:

-    > pip install electrumsv-node
+    > pip3 install electrumsv-node

 To use it: